Learning to Bound Counterfactual Inference from Observational, Biased and Randomised Data: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have presented an EMCC algorithm that learns the parameters of a partially specified structural causal model from a mix of observational and interventional data.
+We have presented an EMCC algorithm that learns the parameters of a given partially specified structural causal model from a mix of observational and interventional, as well as possibly biased, data.
+This setting is essentially that of information fusion put forward by \cite{bareinboim2016causal}.
+In this setting, we appear to be the first to deliver an algorithm with this type of generality and to make the code public.

+A few remarks may be useful to clarify some main aspects of our approach: \begin{itemize}

-Our algorithm is approximate: it delivers a set of fully specified SCMs contained in all those that are compatible with the partially specified one.
-These are queried for counterfactuals, and their aggregated results are used to give inner bounds on unidentifiable queries.
-Empirical results support the quality of the approximation and confirm the increased informativeness of bounds obtained by merging multiple studies.
+\item Our algorithm aims at reconstructing the uncertainty about the latent variables.
+It does this in an approximate way, by delivering a set of fully specified SCMs contained in all those that are compatible with the partially specified one.
+Once this is done, one can compute any counterfactual by iterating its computation over the FSCMs above and aggregating their results so as to yield inner bounds on unidentifiable queries.

+\item Empirical results support the quality of the approximation and confirm the increased informativeness of bounds obtained by merging multiple studies.
+Note that more efficient, or accurate, computation would be possible in principle if the aim was to compute a specific counterfactual from the beginning, because searching the space of compatible FSCMs could be tailored to such a goal; but this is not the purpose of our work, which aims at remaining agnostic w.r.t. the follow-up computations, and hence general.

+\item The PSCM is an input for our algorithm.
+We stress that the requirement that SEs are given (they are part of the PSCM) is not as stringent as it might seem, given that we can produce the needed SEs by a preprocessing step if the actual ones are not available: this is possible thanks to recent work \citep{duarte2021,zhang2021} that has introduced a \emph{canonical} specification of the SEs.
+It can be understood as a least-committal specification that, loosely speaking, can be used without loss of generality (the implication however is that the output intervals will tend to be weaker compared to the case where the actual SEs are given).
+In this sense, our work is therefore as general as the works that do not assume the SEs to be given.